My HomeLab – Enterprise Hardware Running Household Workloads

 3. Form Factor : Designed to be rack mounted, you need a rack.

-I picked it up on eBay for $250 AUD.
+I picked it up my unit for on eBay for $250 AUD.
 It came with 64GB of DDR4 ECC RAM and dual Xeon E5 v4 processors giving me 16 physical cores and 32 threads.
-It did not come with a storage controller.
+It did not come with a storage controller which made it perfect, because I would not use it.
 The default HP Smart Array P440ar is a hardware RAID controller and for Unraid you want an HBA (Host Bus Adapter) that passes drives through directly to the OS.
-I installed a Broadcom LSI 9305-16i which gives me 16 ports of SAS3 connectivity in IT mode, exactly what Unraid wants. <!– IMAGE: Internal photo showing the DL380 G9 internals, drives, HBA –>
+I installed a Broadcom LSI 9305-16i which gives me 16 ports of SAS3 connectivity with encpasulation support for SATA3 in to SAS3.

-Storage — Hard Drives and SSDs <!– IMAGE: Hard drives / ServerPartDeals packaging / price comparison –>
+Storage — Hard Drives and SSDs <es / ServerPartDeals packaging / price comparison –>

 Array Devices